Templarian/MaterialDesign-Site/src/content/contribute.md

 - Suggest Icons - Search and open issues for suggestions you don't find.
 - Contribute Icons - Hundreds of open ideas waiting to be created.
 - Develop - Help make this website better.
-- Documention - Icons exist everywhere lets make it easy on everyone to use them.
+- Documentation - Icons exist everywhere let's make it easy on everyone to use them.

 Step by step guides below outline the above ways to contribute.